Who Is Khloe Kardashian’s Boyfriend In 2017? Rumors Of Tristan Thompson Cheating

 While it’s unclear if there is any substance to the rumors or not, they claim that Khloe Kardashian’s boyfriend has been using his little son as his cover to spend steamy time with his ex.
 Khloe Kardashian, who’s no stranger to being cheated on, is reportedly “worried” about Tristan Thompson cheating.

-NBA players don’t exactly have the reputation for being the most faithful boyfriends and husbands, but Koko keeps dating them for some reason.
 Khloe Kardashian has been previously hurt and scarred by her romances with NBA players Lamar Odom and James Harden.

 Khloe Kardashian Move on With Tristan Thompson After Her Split With James Harden https://t.co/I3DOYHUubl pic.twitter.com/ZV4GPI20hN